chenhsong/ichen-terminal/README.md

 # iChen&reg; System 4.1 Terminal UI

 Language: TypeScript 2.7 or above
-Framework: Angular 5.2 or above
+Framework: Angular 6.0 or above
+Major Packages: angular2-websocket

 This is a web application that connects to an iChen&reg; System using OpenProtocol&trade;
 and displays the current status of each connected machine on a canvas.